 United Arab Emirates

-Under the directives of His Highness Sheikh Dr. Sultan bin Muhammad Al Qasimi, Member of the Supreme Council and Ruler of Sharjah, the emirate has striven for over 40 years to build a city where children and young adults live in a secure environment, enjoy their rights, and have access to basic services as well as platforms where their voices can be heard.
+Under the directives of His Highness Sheikh Dr. Sultan Bin Mohammed Al Qasimi, Member of the Supreme Council and Ruler of Sharjah, the emirate has striven for over 50 years to build a city where children and young adults live in a secure environment, enjoy their rights, and have access to basic services as well as platforms where their voices can be heard.

-Sharjah reached its objective: in May 2018, His Highness Sheikh Dr. Sultan Al Qasimi received this prestigious accolade from UNICEF, making it the first city in the Middle East to become a CFC, and the first in the world to obtain the title after implementing the new guidelines and criteria launched by UNICEF in 2018.
+Sharjah reached its objective in May 2018, His Highness Sheikh Dr. Sultan Bin Mohammed Al Qasimi received this prestigious accolade from UNICEF, making it the first city in the Middle East to become a ‘Child Friendly City’, and the first in the world to obtain the title after implementing the new guidelines and criteria launched by UNICEF in 2018.

-Sharjah’s CFC project is implemented by the Sharjah Child-Friendly Office, a dedicated government entity.
-To preserve the title, the emirate is executing a four-year action plan, overseen by the Sharjah Child-Friendly Office.
+Sharjah’s CFC project is implemented by the Sharjah Child-Friendly Office, a dedicated government entity headed by Dr. Hessa Khalfan Alghazal Alsuwaidi, Executive Director of the office.
+To preserve the title, the emirate is executing a five-year action plan, overseen by the Sharjah Child-Friendly Office.
 The action plan essentially comprises the following:

 - Specific focus will be placed on fulfilling children’s aspirations of safety, providing a nurturing environment, and ensuring the enjoyment of family and community life.

-In 1985, His Highness the Ruler of Sharjah established the first children’s library, which evolved into children’s centres, targeting those aged 6–12 years.
-Today, 14 fully operational children’s centres are spread throughout the cities and suburbs of the emirate.
+In 1985, His Highness the Ruler of Sharjah established the first children’s library, which evolved into children’s centers, targeting those aged 6–12 years.
+Today, 14 fully operational children’s centers are spread throughout the cities and suburbs of the emirate.
+The first Children Center was also established in 1985.

 The Sharjah Children’s Parliament was inaugurated in 1997 and is still held today under the name ‘Sharjah Children’s Consultative Council’.
 It is a parliamentary council formed through free elections, with every session held for two consecutive years.
 Sharjah was the first to implement such a project in the Gulf region and the Middle East.

-Youth Centres were launched in 2003 for boys aged 13–18 years with the aim of providing a suitable and safe environment for them to practise their hobbies and develop their talents.
-Dedicated youth centres were also launched for girls aged 13–18 years in 2004, named ‘Sajaya Young Ladies of Sharjah’, to develop their talents in various creative spaces.
+Youth Centers were launched in 2003 for boys aged 13–18 years with the aim of providing a suitable and safe environment for them to practice their hobbies and develop their talents.
+Dedicated youth centers were also launched for girls aged 13–18 years in 2004, named ‘Sajaya Young Ladies of Sharjah’, to develop their talents in various creative spaces.

-For young boys and girls, a dedicated mock parliamentary body called the ‘Sharjah Youth Consultative Council’ was established.
-It is similar to the Children’s Parliament and consists of 80 members, divided equally between girls and boys, selected through free elections before the start of each session, which is held for two years.
+For young boys and girls, a dedicated mock parliamentary body called the ‘Sharjah Youth Consultative Council’ was established in 2005.
+It is like the Children’s Parliament and consists of 80 members, divided equally between girls and boys, selected through free elections before the start of each session, which is held for two years.
 During sessions at least four sittings are held, in addition to emergency meetings, sub-meetings and seminars.
+The first child helpline in UAE was established at Sharjah in 2007.

 In addition to these innovative projects and dedicated children and youth organizations, Sharjah has long been known as a family-friendly emirate for its entertaining destinations that are suitable for all members of the family, and its smoke- and alcohol-free environment.